Industry40Lab/ErgoBot_AI/README.md

   <img src="materials/diagram2.png" alt="Overall Diagram"/>
 </p>

 This project is the second use case of the <a href="https://arise-middleware.eu/">ARISE</a> project.
-This work consists of two modules: (i) the ergonomics assessment of an operator using ROS4HRI capable of 3D pose estimation of the human body, and (ii) speech commands to the robot using an LLM.
+This work consists of two main sections: (i) the ergonomics assessment of an operator using ROS4HRI capable of 3D pose estimation of the human body, and (ii) speech commands to the robot using an LLM.
 The modules are described below:

 <ul>
   <li>MoveIt2-based UR5e controller interface</li>